Page Reviewed / Updated - November 05, 2020

 Originally intended to cover low-income seniors who required nursing home care, or limited personal care, Long Term Care Medicaid has now expanded to offer other programs that provide assistance outside of the nursing home environment.

 Home Help, MI Choice, and Health Link

-While not technically a Medicaid waiver, the Michigan Home Help Program, which is part of Michigan’s state Medicaid plan, provides personal care assistance in one’s home.
+While not a Medicaid waiver, the Michigan Home Help Program, which is part of Michigan’s state Medicaid plan, provides personal care assistance in one’s home.
 The goal is to prevent or delay nursing home placement of elderly Michigan residents by providing assistance with bathing, dressing, eating, housecleaning, laundry, and shopping for essentials.
 This program allows for self-direction of services, including the hiring of certain family members.

 The state of Michigan currently offers one Medicaid waiver (or program) that is relevant to seniors.
 (Medicaid waivers are commonly known as Home and Community Based Services Waivers and abbreviated as HCBS).
 Unlike the state Medicaid program, the waiver is not an entitlement program.
 This means that there are a limited number of people who can receive services under this program.
 Therefore, if all of the enrollment slots are filled, there may be a waiting list.